vuelidate/vuelidate/packages/docs/src/custom_validators.md

 };
 ```

-`$message` can be a basic string, or it can take a function that receives an object with the following properties:
+`$message` can also take a function that is reactive to changes in the validator state and model.
+The `$messages` function receives an object with the following properties:

 | Property   |                            |
 | ---------  | -------------------------- |